 How can I request a new Sakai course that combines student enrollments from multiple CRNs?

-You can request such a course site via the Request Course webform.
+You can request such a course site via the Request Course form.
 Simply follow the prompts to submit your request.

 Can I combine other CRNs into a Sakai course that already exists?